News from our work

 December 2021

-Solar Energy-Foundation Ethiopia and GREEN LAMP are working together to ensure the sustainability of installed solar suit cases for health centers in Ethiopia.
+The Solar Energy Foundation Ethiopia and GREEN LAMP are working together on the sustainability of the installed solar suitcases for health centers in Ethiopia.
 Over 240 Solar Suit cases are installed in different parts of the country.
 The trained technicians of the Stiftung Solarenergie now ensure the permanent operation.
 Read more…

 December 2021